liammcluckie/Low-Tide-Surf-Club/TESTING.md

     - Product information can be easily found on the landing page in the 'Why Us' and the 'Surfers Stories' testimonial sections.
 Further product information can be found on the 'Our Story' page easily found in the navigation bar.

-    - The website has been kept simple and clean with good aesthetics, clear imagery, good flow, minimal colours and other possible distractions avoided such as overuse of icons and other elements.
+    - The website has been kept simple and clean with good aesthetics, clear imagery, flow, minimal colours and other possible distractions avoided such as overuse of icons and other elements.

 - *"As a first time visitor, I want to look for previous products created to ensure that using this company is the right decision, I would expect to find these not only through social media links but also a gallery page.
 Also providing customer testimonials would enhance this."*